Curriculum

 PATHASST 221 - Introduction to Surgical Pathology-Duke.
 This is the initial practical rotation conducted during the first summer session.
 It is designed to re-acquaint students with the techniques of gross dissection, descriptions, and submission of tissue samples from surgical specimens, focusing on small biopsy specimens and building on concepts presented in PATHASST 204.
 It runs concurrently with PATHASST 222, and is designed to introduce students to the variations and differences between a university medical center and a Veterans Affairs Medical Center’s Surgical Pathology Service.
 2 credits.
 Bentley, Topper, and staff.

 PATHASST 222 - Introduction to Surgical Pathology-DVAMC.
 This is the initial practical rotation conducted during the first summer session complimenting PATHASST 221.
 It presents students with the techniques of gross dissection, descriptions, and submission of tissue samples from surgical specimens processed at the Durham Veterans Affairs Medical Center’s (DVAMC) Surgical Pathology Service.
 Emphasis is placed on the close interaction with the attending pathologist, pathology resident and their interactions with the surgical team.
 Students are introduced to tissue triage, slide preparation, frozen section technique and case sign-out logistics, comparing the variations and differences between a university medical center and a Veterans Affairs Medical Center’s Surgical Pathology Services.
 2 credits.
-Huening and staff.
+Lark and staff.

 PATHASST 321 (Duke), 322 (DVAMC) - Surgical Pathology I - Duke and DVAMC.
 These courses run concurrently during the fall semester of the second year, and are meant to be complimentary.
 They are practical rotations on the Duke University and Veterans Affairs Medical Center’s Surgical Pathology Services respectively, building on the techniques and skills taught in PATHASST 221 and 222.
 Students also participate in enrichment experiences at an external rotation site during these courses.
 These courses consist of continuing laboratory training in the orientation, description, and dissection of gross surgical specimens with special emphasis on frozen section technique, tissue triage and the role of the PA and their interaction with the attending pathologist and pathology resident following many of the cases through to sign-out by the pathologist at the DVAMC.
 4 credits each.
 Bentley, Huening, Topper, and staff.